zhaqenl/zhaqenl.github.io/en/src/excerpts.md

   humble; it is boasting of your modesty.

+- That which I cannot *eliminate* may be well worth *reducing*.

 ##### Luke Muehlhauser

 - You are not a Bayesian homunculus whose reasoning is “corrupted” by cognitive biases.
 You just *are* cognitive biases.

+##### Marc Stiegler

+- The Sophisticate: “The world isn’t black and white.
+No one does pure good or pure bad.
+It’s all gray.
+Therefore, no one is better than anyone else.”<br><br>The
+  Zetet: “Knowing only gray, you conclude that all grays are the same shade.
+You mock the simplicity of the two-color view, yet you replace it with a one-color view . . .”

 ##### Robin Hanson